Martin Lewis: How the hidden university parental contribution works in England

-The implicit premise is that parents will fill the gap, but implicit isn't good enough.
+The implicit premise, for all countries except for Wales, is that parents will fill the gap, but implicit isn't good enough.
 It should be explicit.
 Yet this fact, never mind the actual amount, is hardly touched on in any official literature.

-All I can find is a flaccid mention buried in the Student Loans Company's 'How You're Assessed' guide, which says 'depending on their income, parents may have to contribute towards your living costs while you're studying'.
+All I can find in England are flaccid mentions buried in the Student Loans Company's 'How You're Assessed' guide, which says "depending on their income, parents may have to contribute towards your living costs while you're studying".